schloepke/gamemachine/README.md

 - Good abstractions for concurrency that are simple to understand and use.
 Modern approach using the actor model and messaging.

 - Industry standard messaging formats.
-No custom binary bit field protocols (No you don't need those, and yes they are evil).
+No custom binary bit field protocols.

 - A modern approach to reliable messaging that puts reliabilty back at the correct layer of abstraction.